-Building a fully-electric vertical take-off and landing passenger aircraft optimized to deliver air-transportation-as-a-service.
+Building a fully-electric vertical take-off and landing passenger aircraft.

 More than a billion people spend over one hour a day in traffic.
 Transportation emissions are one of the largest sources of pollution.
 Streets, highways, bridges and tunnels are increasingly expensive to maintain and build.
 Joby Aviation aims to solve these problems by delivering safe and affordable air travel to everyone.
-Founded in 2009, Joby Aviation is building a fully-electric vertical take-off and landing passenger aircraft optimized to deliver air-transportation-as-a-service.
-The company’s vehicle is a piloted, four-seat aircraft that is faster than existing rotorcraft, flies 150 miles on a charge, and will be 100 times quieter than existing rotorcraft or small planes during takeoff and landing and near-silent in flyover.
+Founded in 2009 Joby is developing an electric vertical take-off and landing (eVTOL) aircraft that will quietly transport a pilot and four passengers up to 150 miles while producing zero operating emissions.
+The company’s aerial ridesharing service, which Joby intends to launch in 2024, will enable revolutionary ways for people to move in and around cities while reducing ground traffic congestion and carbon emissions.
+Joby went public in 2021.

 —JoeBen Bevirt, CEO and Founder, Joby Aviation